The best gacha games have become a genre in their own right. Find out why people around the world are emptying their

 And some trivia: Yoko Hikasa voices both Akiyama Mio from K-ON! and Udagawa Tomoe from BanG Dream!
-The in-game band covers the song Don’t Say Lazy which is sung by her character on K-ON!, meaning that Yoko Hikasa had to cover her own singing (which was already different from her usual voice) in another different voice.
+The in-game band covers the song Don’t Say Lazy, sung by her character on K-ON!, meaning that Yoko Hikasa had to cover her own singing (which was already different from her usual voice) in another different voice.

 Brave Frontier was the 2013 gacha game that started bringing the genre across the seas.
-Japan just couldn’t keep it to itself, so now we’ve got the rest of the world hooked onto this rising tide in mobile gaming.
+Japan couldn’t keep it to itself, so now we’ve got the rest of the world hooked on this rising tide in mobile gaming.

 With tonnes of artificial difficulty and painful rates, this game would eventually lock out players with its soft paywall.
 Progression was almost impossible without five-star units.

 Nonetheless, this game has earned a spot on our list for being the veteran.
-As a dinosaur from the genre’s earliest years, you can’t help but smile a little when we see that Brave Frontier is still alive and kicking.
+Like a dinosaur from the genre’s earliest years, you can’t help but smile a little when we see that Brave Frontier is still alive and kicking.

-Throughout the years, the game even has scored collaborations with popular anime series including My Hero Academia, Fairy Tail, Samurai Champloo, and Trigun.
+The game has even scored collaborations with popular anime series throughout the years, including My Hero Academia, Fairy Tail, Samurai Champloo, and Trigun.